Jonathan Creek: Attempts at remakes

 There have been three attempts to make a U.S. version of Jonathan Creek.
-The first involved Castle Rock, the production company behind series such as Seinfeld, but the initial scripts were not felt to be good enough, and David Renwick's scripts were rejected by CBS.
-The second attempt, also by Renwick, was for Whoopi Goldberg and would have included Alan Davies.A third attempt by Renwick, in which Alan Davies would reprise his role and where his character would be gay, was rejected by Netflix in 2022.
+The first involved Castle Rock, the production company behind series such as Seinfeld, but the initial scripts were not felt to be good enough, and Renwick's scripts were rejected by CBS.
+The second attempt, also by Renwick, was for Whoopi Goldberg and would have included Davies.

 Possible return

-In 2021 Alan Davies commented that David Renwick "wouldn’t tell me if he had written a script.
+In 2021, Davies commented that Renwick "wouldn’t tell me if he had written a script.
 But if he did write one, I would do it, out of loyalty to him.
 I can’t see it happening, but who knows."

-In a 2021 interview David Renwick discussed his retirement from television and referred to Daemon's Roost as "the final Jonathan Creek", suggesting an end to the series.
-Alan Davies and Caroline Quentin, among other former cast members have made clear that they would return to the show if invited.
+In a 2021 interview, Renwick discussed his retirement from television and referred to "Daemon's Roost" as "the final Jonathan Creek", suggesting an end to the series.
+Davies, Quentin, and other former cast members have made clear that they would return to the show if invited.

 Stage adaptation

-In September 2022 it was reported that David Renwick had written stage adaptations of the show and that Alan Davies and Caroline Quentin had shown interest in reprising their roles.
-The project however has been on hold since the Covid-19 pandemic.
+In September 2022, it was reported that Renwick had written stage adaptations of the show and that Davies and Quentin had shown interest in reprising their roles.
+However, the project has been on hold since the COVID-19 pandemic.